Life Extension Magazine®

 Vitamin K2, also known as menaquinones, has long been known to be essential for bone health.8

-K2 vitamins are present in small amounts in a few foods, including some types of dairy and cheeses, egg yolk, meats, and occurring at higher concentrations in natto (fermented soybeans).5,6,9
+K2 vitamins are present in small amounts in a few foods, including some types of dairy and cheeses, egg yolk and meats.
+It occurs at higher concentrations in natto (fermented soybeans).5,6,9

 Studies over the past several years show that higher vitamin K2 intake is associated with decreased risk for atherosclerosis.2,4-6,8,13